Case Study: Barcelona Municipal Services

 The Solution & Results

-The Awesense Energy Transition Platform’s AI Data Engine integrated the numerous charge point and meter data from stations and car parks across the city.
-The data was cleansed and structured into a digital twin.
-Analytics were subsequently built using notebooks and visualizations on top of the digital twin using Jupyter, SQL & Python.
+Awesense Platform integrated the numerous charge point and meter data from stations and car parks across the city.
+The data was synchronized and structured into a digital twin.
+Analytics were subsequently built using notebooks and visualizations on top of the Awesense APIs using tools like Jupyter, SQL & Python.

 The insights from the data ingestion and analytics performed by Awesense proved invaluable.
 The city could identify where EV charging was taking place in their grid.
 The team at the City of Barcelona could also properly assess which sections of their grids were ready for more connected EV charging stations.
 Furthermore, they had the tools to perform continued management and optimization of these assets after deployment.

-Find out more about this particular case study, or contact us for more information on how we help you integrate your data.
+Find out more about this particular case study, or contact us for more information on how we help you leverage your data.